quii/learn-go-with-tests/concurrency.md

 In making it faster we learned about

-- *goroutines*, the basic unit of concurrency in Go, which let us check more than one website at the same time.
+- *goroutines*, the basic unit of concurrency in Go, which let us manage more than one website check request.
 - *anonymous functions*, which we used to start each of the concurrent processes that check websites.
 - *channels*, to help organize and control the communication between the